 “Focus only on the leaf, you will never see the tree.
 Focus only on the tree, you will never see the entire forest.”

 Takehiko Inoue made himself a household name in his line of work with Slam Dunk.
 He would prove himself that he had more to share for us and his next working title would be Vagabond.
 Vagabond is yet another series that I found my brother reading, but rather this was one of the older series he found and started to read.
 This was around, my middle school years before he went off to college.
 This was the penultimate series he would read as far as I know, he hasn’t been reading anything that isn’t related to Berserk as of late.
-Read the rest of this entry
+Continue reading Classics: Vagabond

 Truly, one of the greatest sports manga ever made